Callicarpa bodinieri var. giraldii

 – Growth: Deciduous shrub adorned with wonderful winter berries, lovely autumn foliage colours, summer flowers and pretty spring foliage.

-– Beneficial for wildlife: Bees and butterflies are very grateful for the nectar in the clusters of flowers in spring and early summer.
+– Beneficial for wildlife: Bees and also butterflies are very grateful for the nectar in the clusters of flowers in spring and early summer.
 Their arching form and twiggy growth provide good cover for nesting birds and protection for small birds like Wrens.

 – Care: Very hardy and low maintenance.